Maximize Credit Card Rewards with a Small Business Card

 You probably already have a credit card that you use for your business purchases, but did you know that just by switching to a rewards card, you could reap thousands of dollars in cash back or gift cards every year?

-Just as with personal credit cards with rewards programs, many business cards offer a percentage of your purchases – typically 1-5% – back to you; these cards often have promotional periods with sign-up bonuses to boost your rewards even further.
-For example the U.S. Bank Business Edge™ Cash Rewards Card earns you 3% cash back on your cellular, gas and office supplies and 1% on all other purchases.
-If you are looking for a business card to help with Travel expenses, the Capital One® Spark® Miles Select for Business Capital One® Spark® Miles Select for Business earns you a one-time sign up bonus of 20,000 miles once you spend $3,000 on purchases within 3 months.
-Earn 1.5 miles per dollar on every purchase, including those you make during the intro period.
+Just as with personal credit cards with rewards programs, many business cards offer a percentage of your purchases – typically 1-5% – back to you.
+These cards often have promotional periods with sign-up bonuses to boost your rewards even further.
+For example, Capital One® Spark® Miles Select for Business will reward you with a one-time sign-up bonus of 20,000 miles once you spend $3,000 on purchases within 3 months.
+Earn 1.5 miles per $1 on every purchase, including those you make during the intro period.

-Be aware that most rewards cards have interest rates that would easily negate any cash back you might earn, so make sure that you typically pay your monthly balance in full before signing up.
-On the plus side, most business cards have no annual fee!
+Be aware that most rewards cards have interest rates that would easily negate any cash back you might earn, so make sure that you can typically pay your monthly balance in full before signing up.
+On the plus side, many business credit cards have no annual fee!

-Besides getting rewards of statement credit, cash back, or gift cards, business credit cards have two distinct advantages: they help you keep your business and personal expenses separate, and they allow you to establish a solid credit history for the business itself.
+Besides getting rewards of statement credit, cash back, or gift cards, small business cards have two distinct advantages: they help you keep your business and personal expenses separate, and allow you to establish a solid credit history for the business itself.

-Using separate cards for personal and business expenses can help simplify your recordkeeping, especially at tax time; it may even save you money, as your accountant will not have to spend time sorting out which purchases belong to which category.
-And, as you know, using business funds to pay directly for personal expenses is a no-no, especially if you’re incorporated; a business credit card is one more way to help you keep that distinction clear in your day-to-day spending.
+Using separate cards for personal and business expenses can help simplify your record keeping, especially at tax time.
+It may even save you money, as your accountant will not have to spend time sorting out which purchases belong to which category.
+And, as you know, using business funds to pay directly for personal expenses is a no-no, especially if you’re incorporated.
+A small business card is one more way to help you keep that distinction clear in your day-to-day spending.